reimhult/reimhult.github.io/_posts/2020-04-23-postgis-and-osm-notes.markdown

 date:   2020-04-23 12:53:02 +0200
 categories: postgis osm openstreetmap qgis
 ---
+# Prequel
+This post is mainly a collection of notes on installation and basic usage of a few important tools for geo-spatial analysis.
+It is a work in progress.

 # Installation
+## Postgresql and PostGIS
+TBD
 ## Enable PostGIS extension
     -- Enable PostGIS (as of 3.0 contains just geometry/geography)
     CREATE EXTENSION postgis;